Diploma in Journalism

 Journalism for a Digital Audience

-13th November – Essential Journalism Ethics & Regulation
+13th November – Essential Journalism Ethics & Regulation (30 minutes)

-15th April – Essential Journalism
+20th January – Essential Journalism (2 hours)

-17th April – Essential Media Law
+12th March – Essential Media Law (2.5 hours)

-23rd May – Journalism for a Digital Audience
+18th June – Journalism for a Digital Audience (1.5 hours)

-The e-Portfolio (showcasing your work across various formats) should be submitted by the end of July if possible.
+The e-Portfolio (showcasing your work across various formats) should be submitted by the end of 2025 if possible.

 Should a candidate not be able to sit exams on the above dates, there are subsequent opportunities, but please note that NCTJ exam sittings take place only three times a year (or twice a year for some modules).

 In the event that you cannot meet the requirements for sitting remote exams, or a remote sitting is not suitable for unforeseen reasons, you will have to sit your exams in person at an approved NCTJ centre.
 You will need to make your own travel arrangements, bearing in mind that you may need to attend a centre in London, or the NCTJ’s offices in Essex.
+This will also apply if you require the use of voice-recognition or other software (eg Dragon), which is not compatible with our exams platform (Cirrus) or invigilation technology (Proctorio).

 We work closely with the NCTJ to ensure any reasonable adjustments are put in place to allow our students full and equal access to the exams.
 If you would like to discuss possible adjustments ahead of your application, please contact us.